benkeen/generatedata/DEVELOPMENT.md

 - add base component generation script task.
 - verification task to find missing schemas
 - revise schemas to make the entire config file schema based, not just the generation schema
 - Minimum node version?
-8?
-- The script shouldn't have any trace of website content.
-Drop the website_i18n files.
+12?
 - split config into config.web.js, config.server.js. config.server.js is never included in any bundle.
 Best way to validate this?
 Kinnnnnda important.